TCS and DIG bring goIT app design and IoT to Rural South Carolina

 “Projects like these encourage our students to become innovators, problem solvers, and provides an introduction to future careers in IT, all while encouraging our students to help their community,” said.
 Brown.

-Kicking off the event were guest speakers Nikhil Laghate, Business Relationship Manager at TCS, Valerie Johnson, Senior Manager at GE; South Carolina Congressman Joe Wilson; and James Olender, CIO of GE Gas and Power.
+Kicking off the event were guest speakers Nikhil Laghate, Business Relationship Manager at TCS, Valerie Johnson, Staff Business operations Manager, GE Aviation; South Carolina Congressman Joe Wilson; and James Olender, CIO of GE Gas Power.

 The competition was judged by a panel of three distinguished judges, Jeremiah Land, Pastor of Press Church, William Toney, Williston Town Councilman and, Cedric Collins, local Williston IT Specialist.
 The judges chose the following teams as the winners of the first goIT IoT App Contest:

 1st Place IOT: "My Little World" from Allendale Middle.
 This team built a device to help with mental health challenges from bullying or self-esteem issues.
 The device was a pair of virtual reality goggles with hand and foot sensors that detect movement and proximity.
 A user could log into the virtual world via avatar to meet friends, work out, and hear positive messages that boost self-esteem.
 The app is designed to encourage the user and motivate them.